kubeshark/docs/src/pages/en/ui.md

 ### Stop

 Scrolling up indicates you'd like to view historical traffic entries and therefore streaming will stop.
-The same operation can be obtained by pressing the pause button at the top of the left panel.
+The same operation can be obtained by pressing the pause button at the top of the left-pane.

 ![Stop Streaming](/stop-streaming.png)